-Return of value
+Return of Value

-On 12 June 2013 the Company effected a capital reorganisation under which each ordinary share of 6p was divided into one ordinary of 6 2/3p and one B share of 48.7p (with the B shares to be redeemed and cancelled at a future date).
-Following this sub-division every 10 ordinary shares of 6p were consolidate into 9 ordinary shares of 6 2/3p.
+On 12 June 2013 the Company effected a capital reorganisation under which each ordinary share of 6p was divided into one ordinary of 6 2/3 p and one B share of 0.01p (with the B shares to be redeemed and cancelled at a future date).
+Following this sub-division every 10 ordinary shares of 6p were consolidated into 9 ordinary shares of 6 2/3p.
 As a result of the 9 for 10 consolidation, 153,931,830 ordinary shares of 6p became 138,538,647 ordinary shares of 6 2/3p.

 The holders of the B shares could elect to either sell the shares or receive a one-off dividend income.
 Both options to be remitted to shareholders on 5th July.
 For those who elected to sell the shares, the Company was required to pay an amount of £31.4 million into an escrow account on 20 June 2013 in order to satisfy the purchase.
-The funds for the remaining £43.6 million, were remitted to the share registrars on 2 July for settlement with shareholders on 5 July.
-The holders return of B shares are then not entitled to any further profits of the Company.
+The funds for the remaining return of value of £43.6 million, were remitted to the share registrars on 2nd July for settlement with shareholders on 5th July.
+The holders of B shares are then not entitled to any further profits of the Company.